 When it comes to front-end development, choosing the right tools can make a huge difference.
 Tailwind CSS and Material-UI are two popular choices for developers looking to create scalable web designs.
-In this guide, we’ll explore the differences between these tools and help you decide which one suits your needs. both work with a distinct philosophy:
+In this guide, we’ll explore the differences between these tools and help you decide which one suits your needs.
+Both work with a distinct philosophy:

 Tailwind CSS: A utility-first CSS framework that offers low-level classes you compose to build custom designs.